 Be it improving your own NPS score or hitting the industry average, it all boils down to this one question, ‘Did You Close the Feedback Loop?’

 But sadly, many of the businesses leave their feedback loop open.
-They conduct a survey and collect feedback and put a halt to the continuity of the process.
+They conduct a survey, collect feedback, and put a halt to the continuity of the process.
 Well, let me warn you that it’s a grave mistake.

-So, remember to close the feedback loop by listening, analysing and taking appropriate actions to address the concerns of your customers.
-You even have online survey tools with NPS feature and even dedicated NPS software to help you automate the process of closing the feedback loop.
+So, remember to close the feedback loop by listening, analyzing, and taking appropriate actions to address the concerns of your customers.
+You even have online survey tools with NPS features and dedicated NPS software to help you automate the process of closing the feedback loop.

-And here’s a pro tip.
-When you have successfully resolved a customer issue, do notify them.
+Here’s a pro tip: when you have successfully resolved a customer issue, notify them.
 This shows your customers how much you value them.
 And, oh yes, brace yourselves to earn some brownie points too!